hzd1999/Pacman_Project/README.md

 This is a Pacman game. <br />
 Eat all of the coins to win the games.<br />
 If you get touched by any one of the patrolling "monsters", you lose!<br />
+Run TestPac to start the game. <br />
 Enjoy!